What is iPaaS? Integration platform as a service explained

 - Can you see data before it moves?
 A JSON-in, JSON-out preview on real sample records catches mapping mistakes before they land in your books.

 - How is it priced?
 Per-task pricing punishes success: double the order volume, double the bill.
-Flat tiers keep the cost a line item instead of a variable.
+Flat tiers keep the cost a line item instead of a variable, which is the core of the Zapier alternative argument for high-volume syncs.

 - Two-way or trigger-action only?
 Automation tools fire actions; an integration platform keeps two systems agreeing over time, which needs dedupe keys and idempotency.